Our thoughts on Farmers

 You can enhance your Farmers home insurance policy with endorsements like:

-Farmers home insurance exclusions are standard to most home insurance companies:
+Farmers home insurance exclusions are standard:

 • No coverage for floods and earthquakes (earthquake coverage can be endorsed).